 Trader Joe’s French Favorites

-Some of my favorite items at my local Trader Joe’s with a French twist! ( updated periodically) Trader Joe’s has been around forever ( do you remember when it was called Pronto in the 70s? ) it was called Pronto Markets by its creator Joe Coulom in 1958 ( pronto meaning quick convenient store).
-Well, Trader Joe’s has only gotten better with age just like good wine.
+Here are some of my favorite items at my local Trader Joe’s with a French twist Trader Joe’s has been around forever ( do you remember when it was called Pronto in the 1970s? ).
+It was called Pronto Markets by its creator, Joe Coulom, in 1958 ( pronto meaning quick, convenient store).
+Well, Trader Joe’s has only improved with age, just like good wine.

 Trader Joe's